PX4/PX4-user_guide/en/frames_rover/differential_rover.md

 ## Tuning Process

 To use the other supported drive modes for differential rovers, certain parameters have to be set and tuned.
-The following is intended as a step-by-step guide to set up your rover, each successive step will unlock a higher level drive mode with more autopilot support and features.
+The following is intended as a step-by-step guide to set up your rover, each successive step will enable a drive mode with more autopilot support and features.

 ::: warning
-For a mode to work properly **all** lower level modes must've already been configured!
+For a mode to work properly **all** previous/lower modes must already have been configured!
 :::

 ### Acro Mode

-To set up [acro mode](../flight_modes_rover/manual.md#acro-mode) navigate to [Parameters](../advanced_config/parameters.md) in QGroundControl and set the following parameters:
+To set up [Acro mode](../flight_modes_rover/manual.md#acro-mode) navigate to [Parameters](../advanced_config/parameters.md) in QGroundControl and set the following parameters:

-1. [RD_WHEEL_TRACK](#RD_WHEEL_TRACK) [m]: Measure the distance from the center of the right wheel to the center of the left wheel.
+1. [RD_WHEEL_TRACK](#RD_WHEEL_TRACK) [m]: Measure the distance from the centre of the right wheel to the centre of the left wheel.

    ![Wheel track](../../assets/airframes/rover/rover_differential/wheel_track.png)